 The goal of the Standing Committees is to reach as much agreement as possible on a single proposal, unless the Senior Standing Committee requests multiple options.
-When a consensus proposal cannot be developed for promotion to the Senior Standing Committees, then the Standing Committees shall forward options to the Senior Standing Committee according to procedures noted below:
+When a consensus proposal cannot be developed for promotion to the Senior Standing Committees, then the Standing Committees shall forward proposals to the Senior Standing Committee according to procedures noted below:

-- at Standing Committees (other than the Senior Standing Committees), all Members have one vote.
-Members include Voting Members and Affiliate Members; - any proposal/option that passes a simple majority threshold is forwarded to the Senior Standing Committee for consideration.
-If more than one option receives a simple majority vote, the option with the highest majority and is also preferred to the status quo is presented as the Main Motion at the Senior Committee.
-Other options may also be forwarded consistent with the section below on Reporting; - should the Standing Committee not reach a simple majority on any option, they continue to work until: - o they have at least one proposal to forward to the Senior Standing Committee that attains a simple majority; or - o they decide to remand an issue back to a Task Force or Subcommittee for further development with clear instructions; or - the Senior Standing Committee asks for multiple proposals even if they do not garner a simple majority of support, or the Senior Standing Committee asks them to stop working on the issue; or - o The Standing Committee approves the recommendation by the facilitator to discontinue work on the issue. - there is no quorum or other participation requirement in voting at the Standing Committees (with the exception of the Members Committee).
+- At Standing Committees (other than the Senior Standing Committees), all Members have one vote.
+Members include Voting Members and Affiliate Members; - Any proposal that passes a simple majority threshold, and is preferred over the status quo by more than a simple majority threshold, is forwarded to the Senior Standing Committee for consideration.
+If more than one proposal receives a simple majority vote, the proposal with the highest majority and is also preferred to the status quo is presented as the Main Motion at the Senior Standing Committee.
+Other proposals may also be forwarded consistent with the section below on Reporting; - Should the Standing Committee not reach a simple majority on any proposal, they continue to work until: - o They have at least one proposal to forward to the Senior Standing Committee that attains a simple majority and is preferred over the status quo by more than a simple majority threshold; or - o They decide to remand an issue back to a Task Force or Subcommittee for further development with clear instructions; or - o The Senior Standing Committee asks for multiple proposals even if they do not garner a simple majority of support, or the Senior Standing Committee asks them to stop working on the issue; or - o The Standing Committee approves the recommendation by the facilitator to discontinue work on the issue. - There is no quorum or other participation requirement in voting at the Standing Committees.
 Votes are taken with the Members present (via phone or in-person) including proxies and affiliates.